-The Law Offices of Shannon M. Smith is very up front with clients regarding attorney fees and costs.
+The Smith Blythe, PC is very up front with clients regarding attorney fees and costs.
 There will not be hidden charges or any surprises.
 It is our intention to be straightforward with clients so they know what to expect.

 If you have not been charged and do not yet have a lawyer, but the police are contacting you regarding allegations from Michigan, Shannon Smith and Gail Benson are routinely hired to communicate with law enforcement, Child Protective Services (CPS) and the prosecution.
 For this kind of representation, we typically charge a flat fee.
 Many times, by paying the flat fee, our office has been successful in getting charges dropped before they begin.
 If for some reason charges are pressed despite our efforts, our office will apply some of the pre-charge flat fee toward part of the pre-trial retainer for your case.

 If you are charged or facing a potential trial, our office requires an advance retainer.
 This retainer will cover all of the pre-trial preparation including motions, meetings with you and witnesses, reviewing documents, preparation and more.
 If a client decides to take a plea, this charge will include the plea and sentencing as well.
 Since we never know what will happen and many of our clients are falsely accused, we prepare for every trial seriously and go above and beyond to make sure you have the best representation and chance of winning.
 Shannon Smith and Gail Benson routinely travel throughout Michigan to defend CSC cases.